ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Refer to all the REQ and OPT profile requirements.

-* Minor clarifications and editorial improvements.
+* Clarifications and editorial improvements.

 ## Version -16 to -17 ## {#sec-16-17}